 - Now unplug all the devices from the power source and wait for at least two minutes.

 - Then plug back the devices into the power source and power the devices back on.

-- Once the devices are properly booted, launch the Hulu app and check if its shutting down issue is cleared.
+- Once the devices are properly booted, launch the Hulu app and check if the shutting down issue is cleared.

 - Open your Smart TV (or Android device) and navigate to the Settings.

 - Once in Settings, scroll down until you see Apps.
 Click it.

 - Here all your installed applications will be listed.
 Search for Hulu in them and open it for further settings.
 Scroll down and click on Clear Cache.